BOBONA/ZeroSumBaseball/README.md

 aim for a borderline zone and can only aim for 5x5 centers.

 ## TODO / Ideas
-- Finish the poster.
-Clean up the code.
+- Clean up the code.
 Make a write-up.
-  - Batter selection
-  - Stochastic games

-- Run against a cardinals lineup.
-Analyze the runs that we record between our strategies and see if there are any patterns, why are some lineups improved more, what do the winning ones look like?
+- Analyze the runs that we record between our strategies and see if there are any patterns,

-- Perhaps a batter selection strategy can be developed which directly uses the symmetry of the game, since running the game gives us values for each rotation of the batting order.
+  - why are some lineups improved more, what do the winning ones look like?
+  - Test the similarity between the value space of DebugRules and regular Rules.

+- Maybe we can come up with a better player representation for our neural networks?
+The original paper sounds convincing, but I'm not sure if the spatial representation actually helps the network when it's only 5x5.
+  - Certainly, the pitch representation seems super redundant.
+Is there any reason not to just use a one-hot encoding (0-18)??

+- Investigate the problem of player trade value, with respect to likely pitchers and lineups to be encountered in playoffs.

 - Investigate ways to improve convergence on two-strike positions (where fouls act as self-loops).
 I got minor improvement by iterating an additional time, which is currently still in the code.

 - Incorporate a distribution for on-field outcomes.
 We can start with the empirical distribution

+- Is there any way to approximate values for the full game using the simplified game rules?
+This would allow for more complex analysis.
+Perhaps viewing the states as vectors would help?
+Transforming from one representation to another...